-The second round of the NBA playoffs are finally set and West Virginia sportsbooks have Mountain State residents covered.
+The second round of the NBA playoffs is finally set, and West Virginia sportsbooks have Mountain State residents covered.
 Each provides plenty of betting options and updated odds for all markets.

 With the conclusion of the Dallas Mavs-Los Angeles Clippers series on Sunday, the second round is completely set.
 The Clippers won Game 7 on their home court to eliminate Luka Doncic and Dallas.